MDCR55/Trivia-API-Project/README.md

     - `question`: the question itself
     - `answer`: the answer of that question
     - `category`: the category of that question
-    - `difficulty`: the defficulty level of that question
+    - `difficulty`: the difficulty level of that question

   - Sample body: